appuio/mariadb-backup-cronjob/README.md

 The maria DB backup uses the `cronjob` functionality of OpenShift to start a pod in regular intervals.
 The pod dumps the database to a persistent volume and exits.

-This tool uses an existing container (RedHat Maria DB container) and overrides its command.
+This tool uses an existing RedHat Maria DB container and overrides its command.
 There is no need to build a container.

 The project contains two templates: